na-na-hi/renget/archive/ProdiAgy.md

 !!! danger bmaltais/kohya_ss at the time of this guide has a bug with Gradient Accumulation Steps: it doesn't take into account the scheduler, if you cosine with GAS > 2 it gets slower, if you cosine without GAS it drops like normal.
 On top of that, Gradient Checkpointing might make Gradient Accumulation Steps not function at all, so disable it if using GA.
 !!! info On the bright side this does not affect Prodigy as it works best with Cosine Annealing, which has t_max that you can set and it doesn't get the slowdown from Gradient Accumulation Steps.
+!!! note Currently experimenting with background removal for iA3 datasets.

 ##STOP USING ARBITRARY NUMBERS FOR STEPS/EPOCHS, DO IT LIKE THIS.
 ![](https://imagizer.imageshack.com/img923/8210/5vzPDb.png)